About Subrecords

 Look Up Details About the Summary Field

-Before you can script with a subrecord, you must have some knowledge of the summary field that holds the subrecord.
-In addition to the summary field’s ID, you must know whether the summary field is situated on the body of the parent record or on one of its sublists.
+To work with a subrecord, you need to know about the summary field that contains it.
+You'll also need to know if the summary field is on the parent record's body or on a sublist.
 You need both pieces of information to instantiate the subrecord.
-If the summary field is a sublist field, you also need the relevant sublist ID.
+If it's a sublist field, you'll also need the sublist ID.

 If you are not sure where the field is situated, you can review the record in the UI.
 You can also check the reference page for the record in the SuiteScript Records Browser.
 On the reference page for each record type, the Fields table lists all of the record type’s body fields.
 The tables listed under the heading Sublists show sublist fields.
 For more details, see Finding Details About Parent Record Types.